markjeschke/SecondsToTimecodeFormatter/README.md

 // Result displays as 00h : 00m : 05s
 ```
 **Code Credit**

-I found this timecode conversion code example on <a href="http://stackoverflow.com/questions/1739383/convert-seconds-integer-to-hhmm-iphone" target="_blank">StackOverflow</a> by <a href="http://stackoverflow.com/users/108955/rohit-agarwal" target="_blank">Rohit Agarwal</a>, and made it into a reusable class for implementing into multiple Xcode projects.
+<p>I found this timecode conversion code example on <a href="http://stackoverflow.com/questions/1739383/convert-seconds-integer-to-hhmm-iphone" target="_blank">StackOverflow</a> by <a href="http://stackoverflow.com/users/108955/rohit-agarwal" target="_blank">Rohit Agarwal</a>, and made it into a reusable class for implementing into multiple Xcode projects.</p>